2021 Virtual Event

 How do we best support students in the wake of COVID?

 COVID-19 has illuminated many areas of inequity in our educational system.
 Not every student has had the same access online.
 Not every family has had the resources or time needed to support students in remote and hybrid learning.
-The amount of learning loss is still being calculated.
+We are still learning how deep these impacts are on students.
 And the mental health impacts of the pandemic are significant for students, caregivers, and educators.

-Join us on October 7, 2021 for a statewide virtual FREE convening around supporting students impacted by COVID.
-First, we will hear from former U.S. Education Secretary Dr. John B. King, Jr., President of The Education Trust, and Dr. Vin Gupta, Public Health Physician, Professor, Health Policy Expert, and regular health policy analyst for NBC News, MSNBC, and contributor to the New York Times and CNN, exploring the academic and mental health impacts on students during the pandemic.
+In our statewide virtual convening around supporting students impacted by COVID, first we hear from former U.S. Education Secretary Dr. John B. King, Jr., President of The Education Trust, and Dr. Vin Gupta, Public Health Physician, Professor, Health Policy Expert, and regular health policy analyst for NBC News, MSNBC, and contributor to the New York Times and CNN, exploring the academic and mental health impacts on students during the pandemic.
+2022 Washington state Teacher of the Year Jerad Koepp also shares recommendations for supports that students need now.

-Then, join us as we break into groups to discuss how we can support students across Washington state moving forward.
+Then, we broke into small groups to discuss how we can support students across Washington state moving forward.

 Special thanks to our sponsors!